 Professor Morris Siu-Yung Jong obtained his Bachelor of Engineering (Electronic Engineering) from The Hong Kong Polytechnic University, Master of Science (Computer and Information Technology) from The University of Hong Kong, and Doctor of Philosophy (Education) from The Chinese University of Hong Kong (CUHK).
 He joined the Department of Curriculum and Instruction, CUHK in 2009.

 Professor Jong’s research interests include learning sciences and technologies, as well as technology-enhanced pedagogic design and implementation.
-He won the CUHK Best Innovation Award of Knowledge Transfer in 2013, the Asia-Pacific Society for Computers in Education’s Early Career Researcher Award in 2015, the CUHK Young Researcher Award in 2018, and the CUHK Research Excellence Award in 2021.
-Currently, Professor Jong is a Co-Chair of the IEEE Education Society Technical Committee on Learning Sciences, an Associate Editor of IEEE Transactions on Learning Technologies, a Vice-President of the China Association of Educational Technology Professional Committee on Digital Game-based Learning, the Director of the Centre for Learning Sciences and Technologies (CUHK), a Co-Director of Master of Science Programme in Mathematics Education (CUHK), and an Honourary Research Fellow of Peking University Learning Sciences Lab.
+He won CUHK’s Best Innovation Award of Knowledge Transfer in 2013, Asia-Pacific Society for Computers in Education’s Early Career Researcher Award in 2015, CUHK’s Young Researcher Award in 2018, CUHK’s Research Excellence Award in 2021, and CUHK’s Faculty Exemplary Teaching Award in 2022.
+Currently, Professor Jong is Co-Chair of the IEEE Education Society Technical Committee on Learning Sciences, Associate Editor of IEEE Transactions on Learning Technologies, Vice-President of the China Association of Educational Technology Professional Committee on Digital Game-based Learning, Director of the Centre for Learning Sciences and Technologies (CUHK), and Honourary Research Fellow of Peking University Learning Sciences Lab.

 Professor Jong has been active in serving the community.
-He was a member of the Hong Kong Education Bureau’s Steering Committee on Strategic Development of Information Technology in Education, the Quality Education Fund’s Dissemination and Promotion Sub-committee, and the Hong Kong Examinations and Assessment Authority’s Subject Committee on Information and Communication Technology.
+He was a member of HKSAR Education Bureau’s Steering Committee on Strategic Development of Information Technology in Education, Quality Education Fund’s Dissemination and Promotion Sub-committee, and Hong Kong Examinations and Assessment Authority’s Subject Committee on Information and Communication Technology.
 Currently, Prof. Jong is a member of the Board of Directors of Hong Kong Education City Limited (an owned company of the HKSAR Government).

 Professor Jong has also been active in serving Shaw College.
 He was a Resident Tutor of the Student Hostel II, as well as a member of the Staff-Student College Life Promotion Committee, the Student Hostel Management Committee, the Information Technology Resources Planning and Facilities Management Committee, and the Residence Selection Sub-Committee.
 Professor Jong has taken up the role of the Dean of Students in Shaw College since 2017.
 Currently, he is also a member of the Board of Trustees and the Assembly of fellows, as well as the Chairman of the Staff-Student College Life Promotion Committee, and the Student Development Programmes Committee.